-Sr. Reviewer: Associate Director, Institutional Research and Chief Data Governance Officer
+Sr. Reviewer: Director, Institutional Research and Chief Data Governance Officer

 This policy outlines the objectives of the Data Governance Program.
 It defines the structure and responsibilities of the governing entities allowing for effective and efficient management and use of university data.
 The Data Governance Program provides a centralized mechanism to:

 promote data and information quality through widely accepted data and reporting standards, definitions, documentation, and best practices;

 provide access to data in an efficient and effective manner;

 communicate data quality and reporting initiatives across the institution;

 assign stewardship responsibility and accountability for university data; and

 empower the governing entities to develop and enforce policies and procedures that promote consistent data management and reporting for informed decision-making.

 Adherence to certain principles and standards is key to the success of the Data Governance Program.
 These principles and standards include:

 Transparency – Data governance processes will exhibit transparency; it should be clear to all participants and auditors how and when data-related decisions and controls were introduced into the processes.